20-Minute Shrimp Piccata

 - GET READY: Have all ingredients measured and ready to go.

 - PREPARE AND SAUTE SHRIMP: Pat shrimp dry.
 Toss with flour, a pinch of salt and pepper.
-Heat butter and oil to medium high.
-Saute shrimp for 1-2 minutes on each side (do 2 minutes if shrimp are very large).
+This will help prevent shrimp from steaming in the pan.
+Heat the 2 tablespoons of butter and oil over medium-high heat.
+Sauté shrimp for 1-2 minutes on each side (do 2 minutes/side if shrimp are very large).
 Shrimp will finish cooking later.
 Spoon onto a plate.
 Loosely cover with foil to keep warm.

-- MAKE SAUCE: Add garlic and saute for 30 seconds.
+- MAKE SAUCE: Add garlic and sauté for 30 seconds.
 Stir in lemon zest, lemon juice, capers, white wine and broth.
 Cook on medium high until reduced and slightly thickened (4-5 minutes).
-If you prefer a thicker sauce, add a tsp of cornstach mixed into a tbsp of water or broth.
+If you prefer a thicker sauce, add a cornstarch slurry (2 teaspoons of cornstarch mixed into a tablespoon of water or broth).

 - FINISH AND SERVE: Whisk in cold butter a piece at a time until sauce is smooth and emulsified/thickened – about 30 seconds.
 Add cooked shrimp and parsley.
-Stir for a minute or two until heated through.
-Taste and add salt, pepper or more lemon if needed.
+Stir for 1 minute until heated through and the shrimp turn pink or opaque.
+Taste and adjust salt, pepper or more lemon as needed.
 Serve over rice or pasta if desired or with fresh bread to soak up the juices.

 This was SO GOOD!
 I loved it.
 I didn’t make any changes.